October Health – 2025 Report

 How mental health affects the 65 Or Older demographic differently

-- Social Isolation: Reduced social networks due to retirement, mobility issues, or loss of loved ones.
+• Social Isolation: Reduced social interactions due to retirement, mobility issues, or loss of peers can increase loneliness.

 Data from October Health